jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-29-kafka-development-with-docker-part-8/index.md

 ## Examples

 Java and non-Java clients need different configurations.
-The former can use the Keystore file of the Truststore directly while the latter needs corresponding details in the PEM format.
+The former can use the Keystore file of the Truststore directly while the latter needs corresponding details in a PEM file.
 The Kafka CLI and Kafka-UI will be taken as Java client examples while Python producer/consumer will be used to illustrate non-Java clients.

 ### Kafka CLI